SouthWest Writers is proud to announce a Call for Submissions

 Read the following before completing the entry form:

-- Please include the title of your entry as part of the file name.
-Example: For prose, if the title of your entry is Red Dawn, the uploaded file should be RedDawn.doc or RedDawn.docx.
+2. Please include the title of your entry as part of the file name.
+Examples: For prose and poetry (except Haiku), if the title of your entry is Red Dawn, the uploaded file should be RedDawn.doc or RedDawn.docx.
+For Haiku, use the first line of the poem as the file name with .doc or .docx as the file extension.
 For artwork, the uploaded file should be RedDawn.jpg or RedDawn.pdf.
-For entries in the first pages of a book categories, use the title of the Book as the file name and include it above the title of the chapter in the document being entered.
+For entries in the Opening Pages of a Novel/Memoir categories, use the title of the Book as the file name and include it above the title of the chapter in the document being entered.

-- Make sure your name does not appear anywhere in your submission (this includes file name, title, header, and footer).
+3. Make sure your name does not appear anywhere in your submission.
+This includes the file name, title, header, footer, or within the body of the story, article, or poem.
 The entry will be assigned a number to ensure unbiased judging.

-- You also will be asked, “If your submission is a winner and it is previously published, do you give SouthWest Writers permission to re-publish it in an upcoming anthology?”
+5. For the Opening Pages of a Previously Published Novel/Memoir categories, you will also be asked, “If your submission is a winner, do you give SouthWest Writers permission to re-publish it in an upcoming anthology?”

-- Before hitting Submit, make sure the entry follows the guidelines for its specific category, otherwise it will be disqualified and no fees refunded.
+7. Before hitting Submit, make sure the entry follows the guidelines for its specific category; otherwise, it will be disqualified and no fees refunded.